1. Blog

 Research published in the journal Veterinary Dermatology found that giving allergy shots to dogs with itchy skin for 10 months led to a 60 percent improvement in their symptoms with no side effects.

-Nutritional Solutions for Itchy Skin
+Nutritional Support for Itchy Skin

-During the eight-week trial, she offers foods with novel ingredients like JustFoodForDogs’ Venison and Squash Recipe or a custom-designed diet formulated with rabbit or quinoa — ingredients that are uncommon in commercial dog foods.
+During the eight-week trial, she offers foods with novel ingredients like the Venison and Squash Recipe or a custom-designed diet formulated with rabbit or quinoa — ingredients that are uncommon in commercial dog foods.

 “The idea is to expose dogs to ingredients that are different from the ingredients in their current diet,” she explains.
 “After eight weeks, we feed them their original food and watch for symptoms to confirm if it was something in their food causing the allergic reaction.”

-It’s important to note that even dog foods that claim to be hypoallergenic may not necessarily be appropriate for your dog.
+It’s important to note that even dog foods that claim to be hypoallergenic may not be appropriate for your dog.
 The best dog food for a dog with itchy skin contains none of the ingredients that trigger allergic reactions or food sensitivities.

 In addition to diets that omit specific trigger ingredients, JustFoodForDogs also offers several whole food meal formulations that may help promote skin health, like their Joint & Skin Support recipe, made with pork tenderloin, quinoa, kale, carrots, Fuji apples, and their Fish & Sweet Potato recipe.